Final Score: Studio

-In the autumn of 2011, Final Score moved from studio TC5 at TV Centre in London, which had been its home for many years.
+In the autumn of 2011, Final Score moved from studio TC5 at Television Centre in London, which had been its home for many years.
 Its new home is located in Salford Quays at Dock10, MediaCityUK.
 The last programme from TC5 was broadcast on 19 November 2011.

 Ahead of the 2019–20 Premier League season, BBC Sport upgraded the studio that Match of the Day, Match of the Day 2, Football Focus, and Final Score broadcasts from.

 The facility uses a "4K UHD ready virtual reality studio."
 It uses Epic Games' Unreal Engine 4 rendering technology.

 The studio is located at the Dock10 facility at MediaCityUK in Salford.

 Presenter and pundits

 The current main presenter of Final Score is Jason Mohammad, who replaced Gabby Logan at the start of the 2013–14 season.
 Stand-in presenters include Eilidh Barbour, Kelly Somers and Will Perry.
 The programme was previously presented by Ray Stubbs until he left the BBC at the end of the 2008–09 season.

 Two (or occasionally three) pundits appear per episode.
-Pundits who appear on the programme most commonly as of the 2021/22 season are Garth Crooks, Martin Keown, Dion Dublin, Leon Osman, Ashley Williams, Jermaine Beckford, Fara Williams, and Stephen Warnock.
-Many other pundits have appeared during the history of the programme, including: Robbie Savage, Jason Roberts, Mark Bright, Steve Claridge, Peter Schmeichel, Danny Mills, Kevin Kilbane, Alex Scott, and Trevor Sinclair.
+Pundits who appear on the programme most commonly as of the 2025/26 season are Martin Keown, Dion Dublin, Leon Osman, Ashley Williams, Fara Williams, Stephen Warnock, Ellen White, Steph Houghton Shay Given and Chris Sutton.
+Many other pundits have appeared during the history of the programme, including: Robbie Savage, Jason Roberts, Mark Bright, Steve Claridge, Garth Crooks, Peter Schmeichel, Danny Mills, Kevin Kilbane, Alex Scott, and Trevor Sinclair.
 Sinclair was fired by the BBC in January 2018 after admitting drink driving and racial abuse charges.

-Reporters appearing most weeks include Will Perry, Chris Wise, Vicki Sparks, Robyn Cowen, Eilidh Barbour, John Acres, Ivan Gaskell, Naz Premji, Emma Saunders, Aaron Paul, Hamish Marshall, Marc Webber, Sohail Sahi, Nikesh Rughani, Shourjo Sarkar, Andy Stevenson, Betty Glover, Katie Shanahan, Mike Williams, Connie McLaughlin and Roddy Forsyth.